 We enjoyed the steak cubes hot and fresh off the grill.
 We opted for just a sprinkle of rose salt to savor the beef flavor.

 Look at those grilled king oyster mushrooms!
 They’re almost the size of my wrist!
+When cooked this way they’re juicy and flavorful.

 There was a lot of food we didn’t get to try because there’s just too much all around!
 One example is this grilled corn coated with special spices.